webix-hub/docs/data/desktop/scroll_control.md

 ##Tuning Scrolling

-By default, components features vertical scrolling.
+By default, component features vertical scrolling.
 It can be modified via the dedicated **scroll** property that may take the following values:

 - "x" - sets a horizontal scrollbar;
 - "y" - sets vertical scrollbar (default);